-The corn grills to perfection on the grill along side of whatever meat you are cooking.
+The corn grills to perfection on the grill alongside whatever meat you are cooking.
 As soon as it comes off the grill, it gets slathered in a mayonnaise and sour cream cilantro mixture.
 Then it is topped with parmesan cheese and chili powder.
 Yum!

 - Grill: Place the corn on a hot grill turning once.
 Or use a cast iron pan until it starts to get slightly charred.

-- Make dressing: In a small bowl mix the mayonnaise, sour cream and cilantro.
+- Make the dressing: In a small bowl, mix the mayonnaise, sour cream, and cilantro.

 - Brush corn with dressing: Remove the corn from the grill and slather with the mayonnaise mix.
-Squeeze the lime juice over the corn and heavily season with parmesan.
+Squeeze the lime juice over the corn and generously sprinkle with parmesan and cotija cheese.
 Sprinkle with chili powder.
 Serve immediately.

 Variations of Grilled Mexican Street Corn: